46th Infantry Division (United States)

-The 46th Infantry Division was a formation of the Michigan Army National Guard active between 1947 and 1968.
+The 46th Infantry Division was a formation of the Michigan Army National Guard active between 1947 and 1968 as a division sized unit and from 1968 to 2004 as a brigade sized unit.
 It was initially headquartered at Lansing.

+History

-Many of its units had previously been part of the 32nd Infantry Division.
+The 46th Infantry has a long lineage with many of its units had previously been part of the 32nd Infantry Division going back to 1916.
+It inherited their lineage including streamers from both world wars.
 It was converted to the Reorganization Objective Army Division (ROAD) structure in March 1963.
 The Division's 2nd Brigade was assigned to the Selected Reserve Force, a higher-readiness component of the ARNG, in 1965.
 Virtually the entire division was involved in responding to the 12th Street riot in Detroit in July–August 1967.

 The 1968 reductions of the Army National Guard, initiated by Defense Secretary Robert McNamara who felt that fifteen divisions were too many, reduced the division to the 46th Brigade (formed from the 2nd Brigade at Wyoming, Michigan), which was allocated to the 38th Infantry Division on 1 February 1968.
 The brigade was eliminated during Army restructuring in 2004.